 After a burger and a coffee, it goes back on the bumpy muddy road again.
 When passing the Arctic Circle I was even more disappointed than when I (still as a European) saw the Niagara Falls for the first time.
 It is not a European type tourist attraction – read shops and cafes – at all.
 There is nothing, but a sign to take a photo.
 No clothes to watch and foreigners’ fashion to adore.

-Fill your tank in Cold Foot
+Fill Your Tank in Cold Foot

-After hours of being further shaken by the rented 4-wheel-drive car, one gets to Coldfoot – what an inviting name – and there you have to fuel as there is nothing to fill your tank for the next 240 miles (400 km).
-The fuel price rips a big whole in the credit card.
+After hours of being further shaken by the rented 4-wheel-drive car, we got to Coldfoot – what an inviting name – and there you have to fuel as there is nothing to fill your tank for the next 240 miles (400 km).
+The fuel price rips a big hole in the credit card.
 One buys a coffee as for the coffee the same applies with respect to availability (and price).
 While sipping the coffee I read that old fashioned pin board – just because of being bored as there is nothing else to look at – with the suggestion to visit the northern most white community behind the Arctic Circle – Wiseman.

 At 4739 feet (1444 m), I look down and wonder what this might be when I would have to drive this pass across the Brooks Range in winter with a truck and trailer full of natural gas.
 As if it wasn’t enough that on the ascend, we hardly could see 20 yards (~20 m) when we passed the clouds.

-North behind the treeline
+North Beyond the Treeline

-Upon our arrival in Dead Horse – a container town – I was looked at like a ghost.
+Upon our arrival in Dead Horse – a container town – people looked at me like a ghost.
 Everyone was in some sort of overalls with warm sweaters.
 They were all men except for one woman.
 But she blended well in in the fashionless sea of old overalls – or was that the fashion?
 I realized that container store at Yukon Crossing was the last place to buy a T-shirt and Fairbanks was the last place to buy some fashion.

 Photos: G. Kramm

-© 2013-2018 Nicole Mölders | All rights reserved
+© 2013-2022 Nicole Mölders | All rights reserved